hoz011/cse15l-lab-reports/lab-report-1-week-2.md

 ## STEP THREE: TRYING COMMANDS
 ---

+**Running these commands will execute them on the remote server.**

-1. The following are all commands you cant ry running in the terminal once you have logged in:
+1. The following are all commands you can try running in the terminal once you have logged in:

     `cd ~`, `cd`, `ls -lat`, `ls -a`, plus others.
 All do different things.